Patching Cracks And Holes In Woodwork

 dents, etc., by rubbing surface with a fine grit

-B. Patch all holes and cracks in woodwork up to =AB&q= uot; across
+B. Patch all holes and cracks in woodwork up to 1/4 (one quarter) inch across

-with woof filler tinted to match existing wood.
+with wood filler tinted to match existing wood.

 C. Carefully hand rub filled area with a fine grit sandpaper